Yoav666s/dnd-wiki/collections/_classes/nornfeld/wizard/kineticism.md

 Beginning at 10th level, you add your Intelligence modifier (minimum of +1) to damage rolls of any wizard cantrip that you cast.

 # Disarm
-Starting at 14th level, you can disarm an enemy as a bonus action.
-Choose a creature you can see within 60 feet.
-You may fling one object that it's holding up to 60 feet away.
-You may send it to one of your free hands and catch it.
+Starting at 14th level, you can disarm an enemy as an action.
+Choose a creature you can see within 60 feet, it must make a Strength saving throw against your spell save DC.
+On failure, an object that it's holding is flung 60 feet at your direction.
+You may catch it with one of your free hands.

-You can use this feature a number of times equal to your Intelligence modifier (minimum of once), and you regain all expended uses when you finish a short or long rest.